 When a piece of drywall, say in a basement catches on fire; it automatically begins to enter a cooling down period.
 This cool down is possible because the water molecules begin to destabilize, allowing the water to vaporize once it starts to boil.

 Dry wall hasn’t always been the choice building material.

-A little over 50 years ago, the construction industry was slow to turn a profit.
+A little over 50 years ago, the drywall construction industry was slow to turn a profit.
 This wasn’t due to new drywall contractors, poor work ethic, or lack of customers, but rather due to the labor intensive use of plaster.
 Before drywall repair was introduced, workers were forced to take wet plaster and wrap it around beams to create the walls found within homes.

 As time went on, drywall repair was added to the construction industry, giving workers a way of crafting the same product, without the labor intensive negatives holding the job down.
 The biggest negative of plaster is the amount of time it would take to dry.
-A single plastering job could take 2 to 3 days to dry before workers would be able to put up a new later, as plastering requires several lawyers to get the same outcome as a single piece.
+A single drywall job could take 2 to 3 days to dry before workers would be able to put up a new later, as plastering requires several lawyers to get the same outcome as a single piece.

-This process took a long time to complete since it needed to be repeated many times before a single wall would be complete.
+This drywall process took a long time to complete since it needed to be repeated many times before a single wall would be complete.
 Meaning, it would take a team of workers well over three months to complete a job using plaster, whereas it would take the same team 1.5 months to complete the same job using drywall.